The 5-Minute Audit: How to Self-Score Any Tender Answer

 6. Assurance closer: Re-audit / sampling / observation noted?

-8. Consistency: Numbers align with other answers?
+8. Consistency: Numbers align across submission?

-9. Attachments: Referenced by filename and included?
+9. Attachments: Named and included?

 🧮 Quick Scoring Grid (0, 1, 2)